Make-School-Courses/BEW-2.3-Web-Security/Lessons/Lesson7.md

 ### Challenges

 1. Use a steganographic technique to **hide a string** inside of an image.
-2. Do the same thing, but instead, **hide a file** inside of an image.
+1. Do the same thing, but instead, **hide a file** inside of an image.
-3. Do the same thing, but instead, **hide an image** inside of an image.
+1. Do the same thing, but instead, **hide an image** inside of an image.

+Slack each challenge out to the class channel before you move on to the next one!

-### Stretch Challenge
+### Stretch Challenges

+1. Write your own version of a steganographic algorithm and Slack it out to the class channel.
-1. Can you get the message hidden inside another person's image created in Challenge #1?
+2. Can you get the message hidden inside another person's image created in Challenge #1?

 ## 🌴 [10m] BREAK